NoteDance/Note-documentation/README.md

 This module implements a depthwise convolutional layer, which can apply a set of filters to each input channel and produce a feature map.
 The usage of this module is as follows:

 - First, create an instance of the depthwise_conv2d class, and specify the depth multiplier, the kernel size, and other optional parameters such as input size, activation function, weight initializer, bias initializer, use bias, strides, padding mode, data format, and dilation rate.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a different dilation rate for the convolution operation.
-- The output method will return a tensor of shape [batch_size, height, width, depth_multiplier * input_channels], which is the depthwise convolution output.
+- Last, return a tensor of shape [batch_size, height, width, depth_multiplier * input_channels], which is the depthwise convolution output.

 For example: